-With my husband being from New Zealand and me being from Ireland, it’s inevitable we need to fly a lot with our two kids.
+With my husband being from New Zealand and me being from Ireland, it’s inevitable we need to fly a lot with our four kids including travels with our twins.
 We’ve been to six continents with our children, visiting 40+ countries.

 I am a travel enthusiasts at heart and couldn’t imagine giving up exploring once we became a family!
 Needless to say, we’ve incorporated our little ones into our way of life and they have become amazing little adventurers.

 I have come up with a really simple and easy to remember acronym that is the key to a successful flight with kids (or at least make it a lot easier).
 Just remember S.A.S; or snacks, activities and sleeping aids.

 Every time I’ve been really organised with these three things, the flight has gone well.
 Another commonly referred to parenting acronym is HALT; hungry, angry, lonely and tired.
 It’s like being ‘armed’ with something to tackle each of those issues.